Picton Castle: Visitor attractions

-Picton Castle is open to visitors for guided tours from spring to autumn and the gardens are open all year round.
-They extend to about 40 acres and include a walled garden and a Mediterranean garden created in about 1800.
+Picton Castle Garden (grade 1 listed) is open to the public every day.
+The gardens are protected on the Register of Historic Parks and Gardens and the beauty of the gardens is recognised by the Royal Horticultural Society, as a Partner Garden.
+The garden are over 40 acres and include the Walled Garden, the Jungle Garden, Peach House Woods, Peep-In Woods, Dew Pond, Fernery and Apothecary's garden.
 There is a restaurant and shop and self-catering accommodation is available in the gatehouse lodges.
-Events such as exhibitions, fairs and workshops are held periodically and the venue is available for weddings.
+Event, fairs and workshops are held periodically.

 Picton Castle is home to the ‘Picton Renoir’ which was featured in BBC's Fake or Fortune?
 (July 2015).
 The episode drew attention to differences between art authorities and added to the controversies that have attended the Wildenstein Institute.
 The painting can be viewed when visiting the castle.